efabless/openlane2/docs/source/getting_started/newcomers/index.md

 ---

-### Important Steps
+### Signoff Steps

+An ASIC design’s signoff is the last phase of implementation.
+It requires physical and timing verifications before committing to the silicon manufacturing process, which is commonly known as design tape-out.

-OpenLane runs a couple of `Step`(s) as checks attempting to verify the manufacturability and functionality of the design:
+OpenLane runs a couple of `Step`(s) for the final signoff.

 1. [DRC](#glossary)
 2. [LVS](#glossary)